kevin218/Eureka/docs/source/ecf.rst

 topdir + inputdirlist
-'''''''''''''''''
+'''''''''''''''''''''
-List of paths to the other white light curve directories. topdir + inputdirlist contains the first white light curve, This list contains the remainder.
+List of paths to the additional white lightcurve directories. topdir + inputdir contains the first white lightcurve, while this list contains additional lightcurves.
 Each item must be enclosed in quotation marks.
 Ensure there are brakets around the list.
+For example, to simultaneously fit white light curves of WASP-39b from NIRSpec/G395H NRS1 & NRS2 and MIRI/LRS, you might set `topdir` to `/home/User/Data/WASP-39b`, `inputdir` to `NIRSpec/NRS1/Stage4_white/S4_2024-06-04_nirspec_fs_template_run1/`, and `inputdirlist` to `['NIRSpec/NRS2/Stage4_white/S4_2024-06-04_nirspec_fs_template_run1/','MIRI/LRS/Stage4_white/S4_2024-06-04_miri_lrs_template_run1/']`.

 topdir + outputdir